rangari-rani/academic-projects-mca/README.md

 ## 📬 Contact

-This repository features academic work from my MCA program in 2022.
+This repository features academic work from my MCA program.
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ Feel free to explore the projects for learning and reference.
 If you found them useful, consider leaving a ⭐!